The Best Eggless Chocolate Cake — Moist, Rich & Foolproof

 Chocolate Frosting: This is my Chocolate Frosting recipe.

 Coffee: You can skip the instant coffee, but I love using it because it makes the chocolate rich and intense.
-A chocolate frolic!!
+Your taste buds will thank you!
 The cake won’t taste like coffee at all.

 Self-Rising Flour: You can use self-rising flour for this recipe, just make sure to omit the baking powder and reduce the salt to 1/4 teaspoon.